Vacancies

 The available roles:

-1. Development of Systems Based upon Mixed Ion Conductors for Olefin production from CO2.
-(One position is available for 2 years).
+2. Development of Systems Based upon Mixed Ion Conductors for Olefin production from CO2.
+(Two positions are available for up to 18 months each).

-1. Development of Proton Conducting Solid Oxide Fuel Cell Systems for Ammonia Conversion in Marine Demonstration.
-(One position is available for up to 18 months).
+3. Development of Proton Conducting Solid Oxide Fuel Cell Systems for Ammonia Conversion in Marine Demonstration.
+(One position is available for up to 12 months).

 We would expect you to have a PhD in Chemistry, Materials, Physics or Engineering.
 Experience relevant to some of the following is highly desirable: energy materials synthesis, electrochemistry, electrical engineering, data science, electron microscopy, materials processing and characterization.